rzeldent/esp32-smartdisplay-demo/README.md

 See [esp32-smartdisplay](https://github.com/rzeldent/esp32-smartdisplay) for more information

-**The current version will soon be upgraded to the new version [https://github.com/rzeldent/esp32-smartdisplay-demo/tree/feature/esp32s3](https://github.com/rzeldent/esp32-smartdisplay-demo/tree/feature/esp32s3).
+**The current version will soon be upgraded to the new version [https://github.com/rzeldent/esp32-smartdisplay-demo/tree/feature/esp32s3](https://github.com/rzeldent/esp32-smartdisplay-demo/tree/feature/esp32s3).**

-This version supports more boards (including ESP32-S3 and ESP32-C3 boards).**
+**This new version supports more boards (including ESP32-S3 and ESP32-C3 boards).**

 ## Version history